University of Massachusetts Amherst: Groups and activities

-SGA
+Student Government Association

-The Student Government Association (SGA) is the undergraduate student governmental body, and provides funding for the many registered student organizations (RSOs) and agencies, including the Student Legal Services Office (SLSO) and the Center for Student Business (CSB).
+The Student Government Association (SGA) is the undergraduate student governmental body and provides funding for the many registered student organizations (RSOs) and agencies, including the Student Legal Services Office (SLSO) and the Center for Student Business (CSB).
 The SGA also makes formal recommendations on matters of campus policy and advocates for undergraduate students to the Administration, non-student organizations, and local and state government.
 As of the 2023 school year, the SGA had a budget of over $7.5 million per year, which is collected from students in the form of the $266 per year Student Activities Fee.
-It is used to fund RSOs, Agencies and the SGA itself.

-UMass Permaculture
+UMass permaculture

-UMass Permaculture is one of the first university permaculture initiatives in the nation that transforms marginalized landscapes on the campus into diverse, educational, low-maintenance and edible gardens according to UMass officials.
-One of the most important aspects of UMass Permaculture is that it comes from the students and is ecologically and socially responsible.
+UMass permaculture is one of the first university permaculture initiatives in the nation and transforms marginalized landscapes on the campus into diverse, educational, low-maintenance, and edible gardens.
 Rather than tilling the soil, a more sustainable landscaping method known as sheet mulching is employed.
-During November 2010, "about a quarter of a million pounds of organic matter was moved by hand", using all student and community volunteer labor and no fossil fuels on-site.
+In November 2010, "about a quarter of a million pounds of organic matter was moved by hand", using all student and community volunteer labor and no fossil fuels on-site.
 The process took about two weeks to complete.
-Now, the Franklin Permaculture Garden includes a diverse mixture of "vegetables, fruit trees, berry bushes, culinary herbs and a lot of flowers that will attract beneficial insects."
+Now, the Franklin Permaculture Garden includes a diverse mixture of "vegetables, fruit trees, berry bushes, culinary herbs, and a lot of flowers that will attract beneficial insects."

-ROTC

-The Minuteman Battalion is the institution's Army ROTC battalion.
-Active on the Amherst campus, the program's Scabbard and Blade community service club is very active and represents UMass well throughout the year with food drives, assistance to local veteran's groups and assistance with the Medical Readiness Corps at UMass in preparing for large-scale medical disasters.
-Most students are on a full tuition scholarship.
-UMass-Amherst is the host program for the Pioneer Valley and Five Colleges Army ROTC programs including: Smith College, Mount Holyoke College, Amherst College, Hampshire College, Western New England University, Springfield College, Westfield State College and American International College (AIC).

 Minuteman Marching Band

 UMass Amherst has the largest marching band in New England.
 The Minuteman Marching Band consists of over 390 members and regularly plays at football games.
-The band was led by John Jenkins from 1963 to 1977.
-In 1977 George N. Parks took over until his death in September 2010.
-Timothy Todd Anderson became the director in 2011.
-The Minuteman Band also won the prestigious Sudler Trophy in 1998 for excellence.
-The band is well known across the nation for its style and excellence, particularly for its battery and pit ensemble.
 The band also performs in various other places and events like the Collegiate Marching Band Festival in Allentown, Pennsylvania, Bands of America in Indianapolis, Symphony Hall, Boston, The Macy's Thanksgiving Day Parade, Tournament of Roses Parade in Pasadena, California, and on occasion Montreal, Quebec, Canada.